yusufbarisk/ouch-client/README.md

 ### 📝 Description

-OUCH Client is a cross-platform, modern, and hackable client for the OUCH 3.0.0 protocol, designed for BIST and similar trading venues.
-It features a beautiful UI, persistent connection profiles, real-time backend, and a built-in Python test server.
-Perfect for algo devs, testers, and anyone who wants to play with OUCH! 💹
+OUCH Client is a cross-platform client for the OUCH 3.0.0 (BIST) protocol, designed for BIST and similar trading venues.
+It features a UI, persistent connection profiles, real-time backend, and a built-in Python test server.
+Perfect for algo devs, testers, and anyone who wants to play with OUCH ig.

 ---